 I work in Yolla, and here’s my heart crying out.

 Well, that’s a point in some cases.
 Some is a keyword.
 Fact: even though it seems that the internet access has each and every one – that’s pretty far away from reality.
 Accordingly to the Digital 2017: Global Overview statistics, global Internet users penetration rate is 50% only, meaning the half of the world has NO internet access at all!
 Overwhelming, huh?
 The same studies show that only 34% of the global population use social networks.
-To call anyone from the rest 66%, Whatsapp or Viber will not help much – but Yolla will!
+To call international to anyone from the rest 66%, Whatsapp or Viber will not help much – but Yolla will!

 Now one can say that probably everyone in an average person’s contact list has a smartphone with some apps installed.
 So you may call everyone for free – in theory.
 I agree with that.
-Changing from one calling app to another is a demanding, tough and sophisticated thing to do (actually not).
+Changing from one international calling app to another is a demanding, tough and sophisticated thing to do (actually not).
 But here’s the thing: remember the last time you were on an app-to-app call while your friend was on the run at the same time.
 Getting call-drops each time he/she gets up and down, poor connection in some parts of the route, an awful noise from the background – I’m sure everyone is familiar with that.
 WhatsApp app-to-app calling is good ONLY when both sides have an above average internet connection.
 Yolla solves the problem – the one on the Wi-Fi makes a call, another one gets a usual call independently from the internet.
 Just a call which goes perfectly well whenever you have a cellular data connection.
 All sides to be satisfied.

 If these points are still not convincing enough, check out real cases from our users.
 We’ve got them by emails from our loyal users and cannot help posting them here.
 Yolla happened to be a lifesaver, and no other app could ever perform this way.